-- The original guest kernel
+- The original guest kernel.

-- The original initial RAM file system
+- The original initial RAM file system.

-- A file containing the kernel parameters
+- A file containing the kernel parameters.

-- · The public host key document
+- The public host key document.

+- To verify the host key document, the IBM Z signing-key certificate, and the DigiCert intermediate certificate.

-- The output file name of the resulting bootable image
+- The output file name of the resulting bootable image.